-The Company has a 100% interest in 37 mineral tenures, eight of which are subject to a $1\frac{1}{2}$ % Net Smelter Returns royalty ("NSR"), and were acquired in 2006 by the issuance of two million common shares.
+The Company has a 100% interest in 39 mineral tenures, eight of which are subject to a 11⁄2% Net Smelter Returns royalty ("NSR"), and were acquired in 2006 by the issuance of two million common shares.
 One half of the NSR (3/4%) is purchasable prior to a production decision for one million dollars.

-ATTY and PIL-Gold Claims
+PIL-Gold Claims

-The Company has a 100% interest in 52 mineral tenures of which 23 mineral claims were acquired from a private company controlled by a director of the Company with consideration for the issuance to that private company of nine million common shares (post subdivision) and a 3% NSR.
-The Company is also obligated to issue a further two million shares to this private company when the property is put into commercial production and may also, prior to that date, purchase a $1\frac{1}{2}$ % NSR ($\frac{1}{2}$ of the 3% NSR) for two million dollars.
+The Company has a 100% interest in 39 mineral tenures (formerly 376 mineral claim units) of which 23 mineral claims were acquired from a private company controlled by a director of the Company with consideration for the issuance to that private company of nine million common shares (post subdivision) and a 3% NSR.
+The Company is also obligated to issue a further two million shares to this private company when the property is put into commercial production and may also, prior to that date, purchase a 11⁄2 % NSR (1⁄2 of the 3% NSR) for two million dollars.